 Recovery from the trauma of growing up with feelings of rejection and shame takes time and effort.
 (See Conquering Shame and Codependency.)
 Ultimately, it means recovery from codependency.
 It starts with identifying and understanding that the shaming messages and beliefs transmitted from mother to daughter are untrue.
 Replacing the internalized, negative, maternal voice – the internal critic – with self-nurturing is an important step.
 (See 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism and webinar How to Raise Your Self-Esteem.)
 Recovery entails both healing the past and learning new skills to overcome codependency.
 (See Codependency for Dummies.)

-To learn how to deal with a narcissist in your life, whether your partner or parent, follow the steps in Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.
+To learn how to deal with a narcissist in your life, whether your partner or parent, follow the steps in Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships.

 ©Darlene Lancer 2017